microsoftgraph/microsoft-graph-toolkit/packages/providers/mgt-electron-provider/README.md

 # <to be added>

-2. Initialize the provider in renderer.ts (Front end)
+2. Initialize the provider in your renderer process (Front end, ex: renderer.ts )

     ```ts
     import {Providers} from '@microsoft/mgt-element';